 - In your Shopify Dashboard, let’s go to Settings > Checkout

 - Click Customize checkout to open the theme editor.

 You can choose to edit the Banner image, Color, and Main Content Area… in the Theme setting.
 To update more features to edit, you must be a customer of Shopify plus.

 - Banner Image: You can upload a custom image that reflects your brand.
-Generally, 1000 x 400 pixels image is highly recommended.
+Generally, a 1000 x 400 pixels image is highly recommended.

 - Logo: It is better to include your brand’s primary element on your checkout page.
 You should make sure that your logo is clear and easy to see.
 Some store owners also use this position to include a tagline, slogan, or other messaging.

 - Logo size: This option lets you select how big or small the logo is.
 Because “small” and “large” are quite arbitrary, it’s a good idea to test the logo size.

 - Main content area background image: You can create the main content area on the left and integrate how it looks and feels.
 This image will repeat both vertically and horizontally, so selecting tiled options will be better.